objektwerks/flix/README.md

 ```
 >Then, from the project root directory, enter: **flix** and return.
 Note the output and terminal tabs.

->Flix is **auto** started when a Flix source file is selected for first time in a new VSCode session.
+>As note above in the Flix LSP section, Flix is **auto** started when a Flix source file is selected for first time in a new VSCode session.

 >When the flix.toml is edited, a Flix restart dialog, reload: yes | no, is displayed.
 ```